rgwch/no-bling-blog/readme.md

 ### Partials

 Special formattings can be applied through partials.
+Partials are just html snippets, which are stored in the partials directory (by default ../data/partials).
+One example is `partial.html` which will be used to embed metadata of news articles in a post.